 Tony Blake moved to Hereford with his family, from London in 1978.
-He had been working in the Horticulture industry throughout his career & and at that time was working for a well-known production nursery in Hereford.
+He had been working in the Horticulture industry throughout his career and at that time was working for a well-known production nursery in Hereford.
 Tony always dreamed of running his own business…

-This photo shows the offices for the Nursery being built back in 1983.
+Offices for the Nursery being built.
 Interestingly, the Gentleman who built these, Brian Game, was a good friend of the Blake family.
-His two daughters, Sarah and Jane later worked in the Garden Centre as managers.
-Sarah returned to work for the business again in 2013 as a Sales Assistant within Blakes Deli, after a 14 year break.
-Sarah’s two children, James & Oliva also work within the Garden Centre as Sales Assistants.
-So, that is three generations of the same family involved from the day it started, to present day.
+His two daughters, Sarah and Jane later work in the Garden Centre as managers.
+Sarah returned to work for the business again in 2013 as a Sales Assistant in the Foodhall, after a 14 year break at Tesco’s.
+Sarah’s two children, James & Olivia also work in the Garden Centre as Sales Assistants.
+So, that’s 3 generations of the same family involved from the day it started, to present day.

 William Blake, middle son of Tony & Janet joins the business to learn the ropes of running the garden centre.
 William had a successful career in the logistics industry before returning to the family business.

 Extension to the indoor retail space completed.
 With the extensions to the plant area created the year before, it was now time to extend the indoor space.
 It meant we could give our Interiors department a proper home, put houseplants in a much more prominent position, and re-layout the rest of the space in a much better way.

 Probably our most significant development yet – The Potting Shed Restaurant.
 Our restaurant has become very popular in the local area.
 Serving hearty breakfasts, fantastic lunches, and the very best homemade cakes.
 It was somewhat struggling to cope with it’s popularity, so we took the decision to extend the restaurant area and to add an additional hot drinks and cake counter.